abbyy/RTR-SDK.Cordova/cordova-plugin-abbyy-rtr-sdk/README.md

 ABBYY Mobile Capture Cordova Plugin allows to use the Text Capture, Data Capture and Image Capture features of ABBYY Mobile Capture in apps based on the [Apache Cordova](https://cordova.apache.org) framework.

-This plugin requires the ABBYY Mobile Capture native library which is available for Android and iOS.
+This plugin requires the ABBYY Mobile Capture native libraries which are available for Android and iOS.
 You can request ABBYY Mobile Capture trial version on the [ABBYY website](http://www.abbyy.com/mobile-capture-sdk/#request-demo).

 The native libraries support the following systems: